Čestín: Geography

 Čestín is located about 19 km southwest of Kutná Hora and 49 km southeast of Prague.
-It lies mostly in the Upper Sázava Hills.
+It lies mostly in the Upper Sázava Hills, only the southwestern part of the municipal territory extends into the Vlašim Uplands.
 The highest point is the hill Kopaniny at 552 m above sea level.
-The Čestínský Stream sprins here and flows across the municipality.
+The stream Čestínský potok originates here and flows across the municipality.
 The Sázava River briefly forms the southwestern municipal border.

 History

 The first written mention of Čestín is from around 1265, when it was named Čestín Kostel.
 In 1389, a fortress was built here.
 In 1579, Čestín was promoted to a town by Emperor Rudolf II.
 It ceased to be a town after World War II.

+Demographics

+Transport

+The railway line Ledeč nad Sázavou–Čerčany runs along the western municipal border.
+In this section is located the Kácov station, which primarily serves the neighbouring market town of Kácov.

 Sights

-Čestlín has two landmarks, Čestín Castle and Church of Saints Peter and Paul.
+Čestlín has two main landmarks, Čestín Castle and Church of Saints Peter and Paul.
 In 1575–1582, the original fortress was rebuilt to a large Renaissance castle by Adam Slavata of Chlum.
 The castle was partly demolished in the 19th century.

 The Church of Saints Peter and Paul was built in the Neo-Romanesque style in 1859–1861.
 It replaced an old Romanesque church from the 13th century.
 The bells in the bell tower date from 1562.